Batting around career options in Nebraska

-“They can eat up to twice their body weight in insects, and some studies estimate that bats save farmers more than 3.7 billion dollars a year for crop damage,” Fill says.
+“They can eat up to twice their body weight in insects, and some studies estimate bats save farmers more than 3.7 billion dollars a year in crop damage,” Fill says.

 Because of that, scientists in some states are especially concerned about bat populations.
 A fungus thought to have been brought over from Europe to New York has been spreading across the United States and is decimating bats.
 The fungus appears as a white fluff on the bats’ nose, and hence, the disease is called “white nose syndrome.”

-Fill and Craig Allen, director of the NRT program, are putting out detectors to verify the abundance of Nebraska’s bats, how they might be using farmlands, and how best to sustain them and their benefit to farmers and the food supply.
+Fill and Craig Allen, director of the NRT program, are putting out detectors to analyze activity patterns of Nebraska’s bats, ways the bats use farmlands, and methods to sustain them and their benefit to farmers and the food supply.

 “Bats do not use all landscapes the same,” Fill says.
 “A wide open cornfield provides less cover, and it takes more energy to fly farther.
-It’s pretty well established that bats like forests and trees and water, so we want to see if, how, and why they are using entire fields.”
+It’s pretty well established that bats like forests and trees and water, so we want to see how the different species use airspace over agricultural fields.”

 He says he has found a wealth of information and resources at the university to support his work in studying wildlife and natural resources.